 As you walk towards the shore of Pacific City, the sight of Haystack Rock will immediately grab your interest.
 Photo Credit – State Parks Oregon

 They climb up the ridge’s shoulders and then set their feet on the North Slope to glide across the dunes and the beach.
 The little town located in Pacific City, with about 1,000 residents, is located at the bottom of Cape Kiwanda.
-It has been attracting increasing numbers of retired and vacationers, yet it remains faithful to its 19th-century roots as a fishing community that worked.
+It has been attracting increasing numbers of retirees and vacationers, yet it remains faithful to its 19th-century roots as a fishing community that worked.
+Apart from the breathtaking beaches and recreational activities, when you are here at the right time of the day, you could be treated to an unforgettable event: the release or return of the dory boat.
+This tradition dates from the 20th century, when Gillnetting was prohibited at the Nestucca River to protect the diminishing salmon runs.

-The fleet’s return in the late afternoon draws a large crowd who arrive to watch the dory drivers speeding their craft as high as they can until they reach the boat trailers waiting to be loaded.
+The fleet’s return in the late afternoon draws a large crowd who arrive to watch the dory drivers speed their craft as high as they can until they reach the boat trailers waiting to be loaded.
 Other people gather at the dories to purchase tuna and salmon.
 In mid-July, Dory Days celebrate the area’s fleet of boats.

 Cape Kiwanda - The tawny sandstone mountain escarpment of Cape Kiwanda is just half an hour away and is located just a half mile from Pacific City and frames the northern end of the beach.